Create a B2 Article

 Being supportive and honest

 In my opinion, a good friend is someone you can trust completely.
-They don’t judge you and always try to help, even if you’re going through a difficult time.
-It’s not just about fun—it’s about support and honesty.
+They don’t judge you and always try to help when you’re going through a difficult time.

 Sharing and understanding

 The best thing about real friendship is feeling understood.
-A good friend listens to you, remembers small details and knows when you need cheering up.
-Believe it or not, even a simple message can make your day.
+A good friend listens to you and knows when you need cheering up.
+Even a simple message can make your day.

-To sum up, a good friend is someone who’s kind, reliable and fun to be around.
-If you have even one friend like that, consider yourself lucky!
+To sum up, a good friend is kind, reliable and fun to be around.
+If you have even one friend like that, consider yourself lucky.

 You have seen this question in an international magazine for teenagers: